 The Social Security Administration estimates that about 56 percent of Social Security recipients owe income taxes on their benefits.

-For purposes of determining how the Internal Revenue Service treats your Social Security payments, “income” means your adjusted gross income plus nontaxable interest income plus half of your Social Security benefits.
+For purposes of determining how the Internal Revenue Service treats your Social Security payments, “income” means your adjusted gross income (line 11 of your 1040 form) plus nontaxable interest income plus half of your Social Security benefits.
 The IRS has an online tool that calculates how much of your benefit income is taxable.

-All of the above concerns federal taxes; 13 states also tax Social Security to varying degrees.
-If you live in Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Rhode Island, North Dakota, Vermont, Utah or West Virginia, contact your state tax agency for details on how benefits are taxed.
-West Virginia is phasing out state taxation of Social Security and as of the 2021 tax year will no longer tax benefits for most residents.
+All of the above concerns federal income taxes.
+Twelve states also tax Social Security to varying degrees: Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Rhode Island, Vermont, Utah and West Virginia.

 Keep in mind